-The Guidelines state that all employees, directors and agents of a firm must be trained in relation to the firm's Anti-Money Laundering ("AML") and Countering the Financing of Terrorism ("CFT") policy.
+The AML Guidelines state that all employees, directors and agents of a firm must be trained in relation to the firm's AML and CFT policy.
 Further, firms must provide training which is specific to the AML/CFT role that a member of staff is engaged in.

-The Guidelines have been amended in relation to training assessments.
+The AML Guidelines have been amended in relation to training assessments.
 The Guidelines state that "Firms should ensure that the AML/CFT training provided includes an assessment or examination during the training session, which should be passed by all participants in order for the AML/CFT training to be recorded as completed.
 If the training does not contain an assessment or examination, Firms must be in a position to demonstrate effectiveness of training and staff understanding in relation to same."
 This suggests that firms should carry out some assessment of those participating in its AML/CFT training programme.